 I regularly seek feedback form the parents I work with to help make my service family centred.
 I received the feedback quoted above recently and this post has been created with the help of the family in question.
-I would like to thank Nicola France for her personal account of what she experienced, which she has provided, to help other parents to know what to expect on the day that I visit (and beyond)
+I would like to thank Nicola France for providing her personal account of what she experienced, to help other parents to know what to expect on the day that I visit (and beyond)

 From the moment I suspected that my second baby might have a tongue tie, I was instantly nervous about the whole process.
 My first baby had an undiagnosed tongue tie for 5 months and we unfortunately had a difficult experience having the procedure performed.
 This time, I knew I would opt to take a different route and started to research private tongue tie practitioners.
 I came across Vicky’s website and asked my husband to arrange an appointment as I was too nervous after last time.
 I was worried that I would accidentally agree to something I did not fully understand, or everything would happen too quickly for us and we’d be left in the same state we were last time.
 However, the exact opposite was true.